oxinabox/Citations.jl/README.md

 Citation.cite(::typeof(MyModule.eval)) = "2019, Author, Package"
 ```

-Or use the `@declare_citation` macro, with only one argument.
+Or use the `declare_citation` helper function again
 ```
-@declare_citation "2019, Author, Package"
+declare_citation(MyModule, "2019, Author, Package")
 ```

 ## Using Citations.jl in your packages